-ON READING the materials filed including the affidavit of Atef Salama sworn March 8, 2022 and the exhibits thereto, and on reading the eighth report (the "Eighth Report") of Deloitte Restructuring Inc. in its capacity as court-appointed monitor (in such capacity, the "Monitor") dated , and on hearing the submissions of counsel for the Applicant, the Monitor, Canada Revenue Agency and such other counsel as were present as may be indicated on the counsel slip, no one else appearing despite being served as appears from the affidavit of service, filed:
+ON READING the materials filed including the affidavit of Atef Salama sworn June 7, 2022, and the exhibits thereto, and on reading the ninth report (the "Ninth Report") of Deloitte Restructuring Inc. in its capacity as court-appointed monitor (in such capacity, the "Monitor") dated June, 2022, and on hearing the submissions of counsel for the Applicant, the Monitor, Canada Revenue Agency and such other counsel as were present as may be indicated on the counsel slip, no one else appearing despite being served as appears from the affidavit of service, filed:

-- 1. THIS COURT ORDERS that the time for service of the motion record in respect of this motion and the Eighth Report is hereby abridged and validated so that the motion is properly returnable today, and that further service thereof is hereby dispensed with. - 2.
-THIS COURT ORDERS that the "Stay Period" as defined in the second amended and restated initial order made by this court on October 27, 2020 in this proceeding is hereby extended to and including June 17, 2022. - 3.
-THIS COURT ORDERS that the seventh report of the Monitor dated December 13, 2021 and the Eighth Report, as well as the activities described therein, are hereby approved, provided, however, that only the Monitor in its personal capacity and with respect to its personal liability shall be entitled to rely upon or utilize in any way such approval. - 4.
-THIS COURT ORDERS that the professional fees and disbursements of the Monitor and its independent legal counsel, Dentons Canada LLP, as set out in the Fee Affidavits (as defined in the Eighth Report), are hereby approved. - 5.
-THIS COURT ORDERS that the Applicant pay all such fees and disbursements from available funds. - 6.
+- 1. THIS COURT ORDERS that the time for service of the motion record in respect of this motion and the Ninth Report is hereby abridged and validated so that the motion is properly returnable today, and that further service thereof is hereby dispensed with. - 2.
+THIS COURT ORDERS that the "Stay Period" as defined in the second amended and restated initial order made by this court on October 27, 2020 in this proceeding is hereby extended to and including September 16, 2022. - 3.
+THIS COURT ORDERS that the Ninth Report as well as the activities described therein are hereby approved, provided, however, that only the Monitor in its personal capacity and with respect to its personal liability shall be entitled to rely upon or utilize in any way such approval. - 4.
 This order is effective as of its date at 12:01 am and does not need to be issued or entered.

 IN THE MATTER OF THE COMPANIES' CREDITORS ARRANGEMENT ACT, R.S.C.
 1985, c.
-C-36
+C-36 monitor's activities)